ibm-cloud-docs/power-iaas/Network-security-group.md

           2. **Source port range**: Specify the range of ports from which the inbound traffic originates from.
 The valid range is `1–65535`.
           3. **Destination port range**: Specify the range of ports on which the inbound traffic is received.
 The valid range is `1–65535`.

-          4. **Allowed/Denied flags**: You can use the Advanced option to select one or more TCP flags from the list.
-Supported flags are:
+          4. **Allowed/Denied flags**: You can use the **Advanced** section to select one or more TCP flags from the **Allowed/Denied flags** list to evaluate the incoming packets based on the selected flags.
+If you do not select any flags, the network fabric does not apply flag-based filtering.
+When you select multiple flags, the network fabric applies the rule only to the packets in which all the selected flags are present simultaneously.
+Therefore, the incoming packet must contain every flag that you have selected for the rule to take effect.
+You can select the following TCP flags:
                 - `ack`
                 - `fin`
                 - `rst`
                 - `syn`

       - **UDP**
           1. **Remote**: Select a {{site.data.keyword.nsg-lc}} or {{site.data.keyword.nag-lc}} to allow or deny traffic for the rule.
 If you do not see the {{site.data.keyword.nag-lc}} that you want, click **Create network address group** to create one.